JonatanN3/Building-and-Managing-an-Active-Directory-Environment-in-Microsoft-Azure/README.md

 <p>
 Steps:

-- Opened Virtual machines in Azure.
+- Open Virtual machines in Azure.
-- Clicked Create virtual machine.
+- Click Create virtual machine.
-- Selected the Active-Directory-Lab resource group.
+- Select the Active-Directory-Lab resource group.
-- Entered the VM name dc-1.
+- Enter the VM name dc-1.
-- Selected the deployment region.
+- Select the deployment region.
+(The same as the resource group)
-- Reviewed the basic configuration settings.
+- Review the basic configuration settings.

 Explanation:
  This virtual machine was created to serve as the main server for the lab.
 It would later be promoted to a Domain Controller.